Carmina Burana (Orff): Musical style

 Orff's style demonstrates a desire for directness of speech and of access.
 Carmina Burana contains little or no development in the classical sense, and polyphony is also conspicuously absent.
 Carmina Burana avoids overt harmonic complexities, a fact which many musicians and critics have pointed out, such as Ann Powers of The New York Times.

 Orff was influenced melodically by late Renaissance and early Baroque models including William Byrd and Claudio Monteverdi.
 It is a common misconception that Orff based the melodies of Carmina Burana on neumeatic melodies; while many of the lyrics in the Burana Codex are enhanced with neumes, almost none of these melodies had been deciphered at the time of Orff's composition, and none of them had served Orff as a melodic model.
 His shimmering orchestration shows a deference to Stravinsky.
-In particular, Orff's music is very reminiscent of Stravinsky's earlier work, Les noces (The Wedding).
+In particular, Orff's music is very reminiscent of Stravinsky's earlier work Les noces (The Wedding).

 Rhythm, for Orff as it was for Stravinsky, is often the primary musical element.
-Over all, it sounds rhythmically straightforward and simple, but the metre will change freely from one measure to the next.
+Overall, Carmina Burana sounds rhythmically straightforward and simple, but the metre changes freely from one measure to the next.
 While the rhythmic arc in a section is taken as a whole, a measure of five may be followed by one of seven, to one of four, and so on, often with caesura marked between them.
-These constant rhythmic changes combined with the caesura create a very "conversational" feel – so much so that the rhythmic complexities of the piece are often overlooked.

 Some of the solo arias pose bold challenges for singers: the only solo tenor aria, Olim lacus colueram, is often sung almost completely in falsetto to demonstrate the suffering of the character (in this case, a roasting swan).
 The baritone arias often demand high notes not commonly found in baritone repertoire, and parts of the baritone aria Dies nox et omnia are often sung in falsetto, a rare example in baritone repertoire.
-Also noted is the solo soprano aria, Dulcissime which demands extremely high notes.
+Also noted is the solo soprano aria Dulcissime, which demands extremely high notes.
 Orff intended this aria for a lyric soprano, not a coloratura, so that the musical tensions would be more obvious.